siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 | 18    | --jfrognugetdestreponame         | The destination folder name for the Nuget package to be copied to                  | Yes                                                    |
 | 19    | --jfrogmavendestreponame         | The destination folder name for the Maven package to be copied to                  | Yes                                                    |                                            |
 | 20   | --timeout          | SW360 response timeout value                  | No                                                       |                                                |

+ #### **Method 2**

+You can also pass the above mentioned arguments in the command line.

+`Note: If the second approach is followed then make sure you provide all the settings mentioned in the appsettings.json in the command line`

   #### Exclude  Component or Folders :
   In order to exclude any components ,it can be configured in the  "appSettings.json" by providing the package name and version as specified above in the *_ExcludedComponents_* field.